Remote & Async Work 10 min

 Meetings are synchronous.
 And as such, they aren’t the most efficient or productive use of anyone’s time.
 And they’re notoriously annoying.
 How many times has the meeting that could have been an email passed through your feed?
 So one major way to improve your async culture is to have fewer meetings.

 Job is the Co-founder and CEO of Remote.
-But he also happens to have over a decade of experience leader and managing fully-remote, global teams in a fast-growth operating environment.
+But he also happens to have over a decade of experience leading and managing fully-remote, global teams in a fast-growth operating environment.
 We've collected some practical advice from him to help you learn how to reduce the number of meetings for your team members.

 Never meet just to share information

 “Never have a meeting just to share information.
-Do that by chat, email, video message with a tool like Loom, record an audio message through Yac, or even revert to snail mail if you can avoid an in-person meet!
-Better yet: write the information somewhere centrally within a transparent database like Notion and just link to that with an FYI for relevant stakeholders.”
+Do that by chat, email, video message with a tool like Loom, record an audio message through Yac, or even revert to snail mail if you can avoid an in-person meeting!

 Never start a new recurring meeting